 Before you switch From MailChimp to ConvertKit, you have to know whether ConvertKit serves the purposes you are switching for.
 For some reason, ConvertKit is the best MailChimp alternative to switch to.
 ConvertKit offers every required email marketing feature that MailChimp has along with several additional ones.

-Some powerful features like email sequence, email automation with multi-step conditions made ConvertKit so desirable.
+Some powerful features like email sequence, and email automation with multi-step conditions made ConvertKit so desirable.
 Yet, while switching from one software to another, you always consider the features and benefits you need.
 Consider whether ConvertKit serves your purpose.
 And, I hope it will.

 How to Switch From MailChimp to ConvertKit